 Wiping products made of Suominen’s nonwovens include, for instance, wipes for personal hygiene and baby care, as well as for household and workplace wiping.
 The company’s hygiene product applications include, for example, sanitary pads, diapers and adult incontinence products.
 Surgical drapes and swabs are examples of the medical applications.

-Suominen is a 100% nonwovens manufacturer that operates business-to-business.
-Even so, understanding the needs of both consumers and professionals using product made of nonwovens is at the heart of our strategy.
-That is because we have to be able to proactively forecast what our customers and end users will need in the future in order to live up to our vision to be a Market Driven Product Leader.
+Suominen is a nonwovens manufacturer that operates in business markets.
+Even so, understanding the needs of both consumers and professionals using products made of nonwovens is at the heart of our strategy.

 (Click to enlarge.)